ebceran/Global-Sector-Profitability-Analysis-2015-2025-/blog/ms-vs-debenhams-analysis.md

 ## Lessons for Investors & Analysts

-This comparison highlights why **profitability isn’t only about revenue growth**—it’s about **cost structure, adaptability, and brand positioning**.
+This comparison highlights why **profitability isn’t only about revenue growth** it’s about **cost structure, adaptability, and brand positioning**.

 * A strong **online strategy** is non-negotiable in modern retail.
 * **Overhead discipline** (rent, utilities, staff) can decide survival in downturns.